 Melissa Cuevas-Kelsay started working at Valley Residential Services in 2003.
 In those 13 years Melissa has become an integral part of the Administrative team, as she is a “jack of all trades.”
 Melissa is known for her outstanding ability to multitask.
 She currently is a Program Manager in our Supported Living Program, and handles the majority of our employees’ schedules and vacation/sick leave requests.
 When she isn’t working directly with staff members or peers, Melissa can be found working on anything from agency computers to direct service at clients’ homes assisting with yard care and cleaning.
 She is passionate about her clients and is always working to make sure they have all of their various needs met.

 Nancy DeLaRosa was hired at Valley Residential Services in 2007.
 She started as a Visit Supervisor for the Family Support Program and became the Program Manager for that program in 2014.
 In 2015 Nancy started to help at the VRS front desk as an Administrative Assistant, while continuing to coordinate the Family Support visits and supervise the Family Support Visit Supervisors.
+In September of 2016 she became the office manager, she continues to be the program manager for Family Support.

 Nancy was a foster parent for almost 12 years and had over 30 children in her home, and adopted 3 of those children.
 She has 3 grandchildren and enjoys spending time with them.